prozip/Machine-translation__Transformer-model/readme.md

-Transformer?
+## Transformer?
-    - By using multiple self-attention layer intead of RNNs Model
+    - Using multiple self-attention layer intead of RNNs
+## Model
     - Building from scratch (for learning)
     - Tensorflow & Keras low-level api